RishiShahdeo/hello-git/README.md

 # hello-git

-Edit the new branch in this commit which is the first commit.
+Edit the file README.md in this commit which is the first commit after initial commit.